 Information regarding the fishery can be found at the ADF&G web site: http://www.adfg.alaska.gov/index.cfm?adfg=PersonalUsebyAreaInteriorChitina.main.
 This site provides information regarding the Upper Copper River fisheries including: fishery descriptions and summaries, maps of the subdistricts, a listing of vendors that carry the permits, and links to the sonar numbers and fishing schedule emergency orders.

-The current fishing schedule will be announced on the Chitina Fishery information line at 822-5224 (Glennallen), 459-7382 (Fairbanks), and 267-2511 (Anchorage).
+Any changes on the status of this fishery will be announced on the Chitina Fishery information line at 822-5224 (Glennallen), 459-7382 (Fairbanks), and 267-2511 (Anchorage).
 Please contact an information phone line prior to planning your trip to Chitina to ensure that the fishery will be open when you arrive.
 If you have any questions regarding the Chitina Subdistrict personal use fishery, please contact the ADF&G office in Glennallen at (907) 822-3309.

 Crossing Boulder Creek, south of Black Rapids.
 My buddy didn’t have a pair of waterproof boots so he froze his feet in the icy water.
 Photo Courtesy Steven Miley Photography

 ANCHORAGE, Alaska.
 Aug.
 2, 2018.
 As U.S. gasoline demand strengthened and supply declined, the national gas price average jumped two-cents on the week to $2.874 per gallon.
 Meanwhile, Alaska’s gas price average is $3.390, which is about a penny less expensive on the week, two-cents less than last month and 59-cents more than a year ago.